whiskyechobravo/kerkoapp/README.md

      secret.
 For this reason, never add your `.env` file to a code repository.
    * `KERKO_ZOTERO_API_KEY`, `KERKO_ZOTERO_LIBRARY_ID` and
      `KERKO_ZOTERO_LIBRARY_TYPE`: These variables are required for Kerko to be able to access your Zotero library.
-See the **Environment variables** section below for details.
+See [Environment variables](#environment-variables) for details.
    * `FLASK_APP`, `FLASK_ENV`, and `MODULE_NAME`: These variables are also
      required for running the application with the provided Docker image.
 The values provided by `dotenv.sample` should be working examples.

    **Do not** assign a value to the `KERKO_DATA_DIR` variable.
-If you do, the volume bindings defined within the `Makefile` won't be of any use to the application running within the container.
+If you do, the volume bindings defined within the `Makefile` will not be of any use to the application running within the container.

 3. Pull the latest KerkoApp Docker image.
 In the same directory as the